sib-swiss/NGS-variants-training/docs/day1/server_login.md

 **After having completed this chapter you will be able to:**

-* Setup a connection between a local computer and remote host with `ssh`
-* Setup and use a script editor to add and modify scripts on a remote computer
-* Setup and use FileZilla to copy files from a remote machine to a local computer
 * Use the command line to:
     * Make a directory
     * Change file permissions to 'executable'